marvinlee/AnEvent/README.md

 # Coding Style Guideline

+Below is the guideline about coding style.

--constant variable name in UPPER_CASE, may include underscores
+-Constant variable name in UPPER_CASE, may include underscores

--function name in UpperCamelCase no underscores
+-Function name in UpperCamelCase no underscores

--service name in lowerCamelCase no underscores
+-Service name in lowerCamelCase no underscores

--variable name in lowercase, may include underscores
+-Variable name in lowercase, may include underscores

--filenames must be lowercase, may include underscores
+-Filenames must be lowercase, may include underscores

--comment line can be used in //, /*...*/, for multiple line, subsequence line must have * in front of the line.
+-Comment line can be used in //, /*...*/, for multiple line, subsequence line must have * in front of the line.

--have whitespace between each function, in every function have whitespace in the beginning and ending of function code.
+-Have whitespace between each function, in every function have whitespace in the beginning and ending of function code.

--no line break before the opening braces
+-No line break before the opening braces

--line break after opening braces
+-Line break after opening braces

--line break before closing braces
+-Line break before closing braces

--line break after closing braces, if there are following by else, catch, while etc. no line break after closing braces.
+-Line break after closing braces, if there are following by else, catch, while etc. no line break after closing braces.

--for object array, have block-like structure for every variable.
+-For object array, have block-like structure for every variable.

--for normal array, may use normal format a = [1,2,3];
+-For normal array, may use normal format a = [1,2,3];

--have comment on each function
+-Have comment on each function

--have a space before and after =, +, *, ^, /, () in formula or string for example a = a + b ^ c * d + (e + f) / g;
+-Have a space before and after =, +, *, ^, /, () in formula or string for example a = a + b ^ c * d + (e + f) / g;

--use single quote rather than double quote for string
+-Use single quote rather than double quote for string

--maximum 80 character in a line
+-Maximum 80 character in a line

--if there are many closing braces for a function, can be in the same line, for example )});
+-If there are many closing braces for a function, can be in the same line, for example )});

--if there are many closing braces for several function, should be in different line for different function
+-If there are many closing braces for several function, should be in different line for different function

--have a line if there is nothing in braces {} for if, elseif, else, catch etc.
+-Have a line if there is nothing in braces {} for if, elseif, else, catch etc.

--must have {} for if function even if there is only a line of code in it.
+-Must have {} for if function even if there is only a line of code in it.